Cuckoo's Nest (nightclub): In media

 The Vandals' songs "The Legend of Pat Brown" and "Urban Struggle" cover the parking lot battles between Cuckoo's Nest and Zubie's patrons.

 In 1981, as the police started to sporadically raid the club, Roach hired a student film-maker named Paul Young to record them when they did so.
 The idea to film a documentary about the club and the punk scene came about from there, and Roach and Young began interviewing and filming the bands and club patrons.
 The footage was compiled into a documentary, roughly 40 minutes in length, titled Urban Struggle: The Battle of the Cuckoo's Nest.
 The film also goes into the legal battles that surrounded the nightclub and Roach's defiant effort to "shove punk rock right up their asses".

 We Were Feared – The Story of the Cuckoo's Nest, directed by Jonathan W.C.
 Mills and executive produced by York Shackleton, premiered at the 2010 Newport Beach Film Festival.
 The film includes interview footage from Urban Struggle, which led to a copyright claim from Young.

-Jessee Roach has designed a series of Cuckoo's Nest tee-shirts.
+Clockwork Orange County: The Rise of West Coast Punk Rock (2012), directed by Jonathan W.C.
+Mills, features performance footage from the 1981 Urban Struggle documentary and more recent interviews.